cadolphs/aoc_2022/docs/day02.md

 Now with scoring implemented, we need to parse the whole list.
 It's nice that we have a `FromStr` for the hand shapes.
 Let's see if we can use that to directly convert tuples...

+Phew.
+Lots of wrangling the iterators, parsing, and collecting.
+Getting better at it :)

+Next.
+For part 2.
+Aha.
+So what's changing here is that the second column doesn't refer to hand shapes but to game outcomes.
+Easy enough to implement `FromStr` for the game outcome.

+After that, the parsing itself works the same way.
+And then we just need a function that turns the intended outcomes of the game into the hand shape we should be throwing (because we need to know that for the scoring).
+Pattern matching does the trick here.